Paintings

 American, born in Argentina

-Roberto’s Chi Kung teacher, Dr. Harold Koning was a friend of New York gallery owner Robert Miller.
-Bob was very helpful in getting the emerging work noticed.
-While we never had an exhibition at the Robert Miller Gallery, he did show and sell some of the earlier Still Lifes (he bought Still Life #41 off the easel!), but most importantly Bob introduced me to people that would be very instrumental in my career.
-The poet Charles Henri Ford comes to mind, as we became close friends, and art critic Lee Klein, who later would write several essays on my work.
-Bob wrote "Roberto's work is very beautiful, resolved and poignant, particularly because the vehicle for the poignancy is the Still Life".
+Azank’s Chi Kung teacher, Dr. Harold Koning, was a friend of New York gallery owner Robert Miller, who proved helpful in getting the emerging work noticed.
+He showed some of Azank's early Still Lifes and bought #41 off the easel.
+He also introduced him to people that would prove instrumental in Azank’s career.
+Poet Charles Henri Ford became a close friend.
+Art critic Lee Klein would write several essays on Azank’s work.

+Miller wrote, "Roberto's work is very beautiful, resolved and poignant, particularly because the vehicle for the poignancy is the Still Life".
 Two paintings were kept in the artist's collection as mementos of his first gallery mentor.

-The San Francisco Business Times: "Roberto’s canvases convey a sense of hyper-reality through his bold use of color, precise lines and controlled composition.
+The San Francisco Business Times quoted Dr. Vigo's essay: "Roberto’s canvases convey a sense of hyper-reality through his bold use of color, precise lines and controlled composition.
 Common objects such as flowers, fruits, vessels and candles are given new life set against the strong horizon, which divides the artist’s rich color fields.
 These color fields, often indescribable in hue, are the cornerstone of Azank’s work, while the still life objects act as vehicles for exploration of positive and negative space, placement and scale.
 He elects to omit unnecessary ornamentation from his compositions, choosing instead to emphasize the precision and draftsmanship he originally investigated in architecture school."

-Now at mid career, Roberto Azank has been described as a "metaclassical artist" whose interests lie in the abstract qualities of realism as opposed to the photographic copying of nature.”
+"Now at mid career, Roberto Azank has been described as a "metaclassical artist" whose interests lie in the abstract qualities of realism as opposed to the photographic copying of nature.”

 Important Collections: